 Benefits of the Agreement on Internal Trade

-All AIT parties agreed to have six general rules, that were established to prevent the governments from creating new trade barriers and to reduce the already existing barriers:
+Parties to the AIT agreed to six general rules, established to prevent governments from establishing new trade barriers and to reduce existing barriers:

-Equal treatment established for all investments, Canadian persons, services, and goods.
+Establishing equal treatment for all Canadian persons, goods, services and investments.

-Prohibiting of all measures that obstruct the free movement of services, services, persons, goods, or investments around the territories of the provinces.
+Prohibiting measures that restrict the movement of persons, goods, services or investments across provincial or territorial boundaries.

 - No obstacles